philip30/chainn/README.md

  3. Neural Machine Translation (Encoder-Decoder, Attentional Model): ```nmt.py```.

 *NOTE:*
-By default the software will use GPU to do the computation.
-If you don't have any GPU installed, please specify ``--use_cpu`` in both training and testing.
+By default the software will use CPU to do the computation.
+In order to use GPU you can specify ```--gpu 0``` for using your first GPU machine, or increase the number to select another.

 # Usage
 Each of the implementation has their own manual: